PhD seminars on writing, searching and data management

 Work requirements:

-• Create a data management plan (DMP) and provide peer review to another DMP
+- Create a data management plan (DMP)

 Learning Outcomes course part 3:

-• Different routes to open access publishing
+- identify different routes to open access publishing.

-• Good research data management (RDM) practice
+- recognize good research data management (RDM) practices.

 Course part 4 (sessions 3 & 4): Scientific Paper Writing and Publishing